 - American Association for the Advancement of Science

 - National Academies (2020)

 - Titled Professor (2009)

 - Richard L. Schreiner Professor

-Dr. Clapp's laboratory is currently interested in understanding the molecular and cellular targets in the microenvironment of neurofibromas that promote tumor progression.
-Together with his collaborators at IU and UT Southwestern (David Ingram, Feng-Chun Yang, Kent Robertson and Luis Parada), one phase 2 trial is currently in progress and others are currently being planned.
-Dr. Clapp's lab also has an interest in developing strategies to treat Fanconi Anemia, a genetic disorder with a high predisposition to bone marrow failure, myelodysplasia, and solid tumors.
+Clapp’s research focuses on a category of pediatric cancers known as “orphan” cancers, which affect fewer than 100,000 children in the U.S. and are often neglected in medical research.
+His laboratory has focused on understanding the molecular pathogenesis of two genetic diseases that result in both hematopoietic malignancies as well as solid tumors.
+Clapp is currently interested in understanding the molecular and cellular targets in the microenvironment of neurofibromas that promote tumor progression.
+Together with his collaborators at IU and UT Southwestern (David Ingram, Feng-Chun Yang, Kent Robertson, and Luis Parada), one phase 2 trial is currently in progress and others are currently being planned.
+Clapp's lab has also been working on developing strategies to treat Fanconi Anemia, a genetic disorder with a high predisposition to bone marrow failure, myelodysplasia, and solid tumors.
 Current studies focus on developing gene transfer and transplantation methodologies to correct autologous stem cells.
 Other genetic studies underway are designed to understand the mechanisms underlying the clonal evolution to leukemia that occurs frequently in Fanconi Anemia patients.